clusterit/orca/README.md

 As you have seen, the gatway also supports 2FA.
 To use this feature you need a OTP app on your mobile.
 Links to them are embedded in the application.
-After you installed such an application, go to your account page and lick on *ENABLE*:
+After you installed such an application, go to your account page and click on *ENABLE*:

 ![2FA Enable](doc/img/2fa_user_enable.png)